monktastic/hackmd/quantum/bell-inequalities.md

 # Bell's Inequalities for Dummies

+## Einstein, Podolsky, and Rosen

+In 1935, Einstein and two colleagues published the [now-famous EPR paper](https://cds.cern.ch/record/405662/files/PhysRev.47.777.pdf) arguing that quantum mechanics was incomplete.
+The original argument was [abstruse and convoluted](https://plato.stanford.edu/entries/qt-epr/), but it boils down to this: when two entangled particles are measured, their results are strongly correlated.
+This correlation must arise either from shared hidden properties determined at creation, or from communication between particles during measurement.
+Since faster-than-light communication is impossible (per special relativity), the particles must have hidden properties determining their behavior.
+But quantum mechanics doesn't describe these properties, instead treating measurement outcomes as fundamentally random.
+Therefore, quantum mechanics must be incomplete, and some more complete theory must exist that describes these hidden properties.

+For decades, nobody could think of a satisfying way to experimentally prove whether this argument was correct.
+Did particles actually have well-defined properties prior to measurement, or was measurement itself somehow involved in bringing those properties into existence?
+It seemed logically impossible to distinguish these possibilities.
+Then, in 1964, physicist John Stewart Bell made a brilliant discovery: certain types of measurements could definitively rule out Einstein's view.
+If particles did have preset properties as Einstein believed, their correlations would have to follow certain mathematical rules — and these rules, now known as _Bell's inequalities_, could be experimentally tested.
+Remarkably, quantum mechanics predicted these rules would be violated...

+## The simplified version

 Imagine you have a large collection of items, each defined by three binary properties called A, B, and C. Each property can be either 0 or 1, meaning there are eight possible combinations in total.
 For example, one item might have A=0, B=0, C=1, while another might have A=1, B=1, C=0.

-Now suppose you count the total number of items where A=0 and B=0, regardless of the value of C. Let’s denote this quantity as N(0, 0, x), where x means “don’t care.”
+Now suppose you count the total number of items where A=0 and B=0, regardless of the value of C. Let’s denote this quantity as `N(0, 0, x)`, where x means “don’t care.”
 A simple inequality that can be proven is:

-N(0, 0, x) ≤ N(x, 0, 0) + N(0, x, 1)
+`N(0, 0, x) ≤ N(x, 0, 0) + N(0, x, 1)`

+In words: the number of particles where properties A and B are both zero is less than or equal to the number where B and C are zero _plus_ the number where A is 0 and C is 1.
 Why does this hold?
 It follows from two basic observations:

-- N(0, 0, 0) ≤ N(x, 0, 0), because N(x, 0, 0) includes all items where B=0 and C=0, whether A=0 or A=1.
+- `N(0, 0, 0) ≤ N(x, 0, 0)`, because the latter includes both `N(0, 0, 0)` and `N(1, 0, 0)`.
-- N(0, 0, 1) ≤ N(0, x, 1), because N(0, x, 1) includes all items where A=0 and C=1, whether B=0 or B=1.
+- `N(0, 0, 1) ≤ N(0, x, 1)`, because the latter includes both `N(0, 0, 1)` and `N(0, 1, 1)`.

 Adding these two gives us the original inequality.

-Now imagine you can’t directly count all the items in your collection.
-Instead, you draw one item at a time through a random process, and for each item, you can run one of three tests.
-Each test measures two of the three properties, ignoring the third.
-For instance:

-- One test may measure A and B, contributing to your estimate of N(0, 0, x).
-- Similarly, two other tests can help you estimate N(x, 0, 0) and N(0, x, 1).

-If you repeat this process enough times, the inequality should hold in the long run.

-## Introducing Entanglement

-Now let’s add a twist.
-Instead of directly feeding you the item that it draws, the process first "copies" it somehow, so that we get two identical copies.
-The details of this "copying" process remain obscure.
-Suppose all we know is that measuring the same property on each copy always yields the same result for both.
-This might be because the original particle came equipped with "internal instructions" that get copied to its partner, indicating what response to give to which measurement — possibly even at _which times_, if we allow for properties to change (as we soon shall).
-Alternatively, the two particles might be provided with some kind of signaling mechanism that keeps them in sync.
-Again, all we know from the outside is that they produce the same result for the same measurement.

-These particles are then sent to two distant measuring stations.
-Each station measures one property (say, A for one particle and B for the other).
-The results from these measurements are then tallied as if they were measurements on a single item.
-We haven't changed anything substantial about the measuring process, so inequality should still hold.

-Now for the crux: _what if experiments show that the inequality does not hold?_ Then one of our assumptions must be false.
-Namely, either:

-1. The random process is not random.
-It somehow “knows” which tests we will run, and chooses tailored items to thwart our estimates.
-In other words, it introduces a persistent sampling bias that depends on what will be measured.
-2. The particles do not have fixed values for A, B, and C. They're somehow adapting themselves to our tests in real time.

-### Exploring case 2

-Even if the particles randomly change their values in a coordinated way, the inequality will not break.
-After all, changing their properties in sync is equivalent to just having picked a different original item in the first place — and no matter which items we pick, so long as they are random, the inequality will hold in the long run.
-To help see why, let's revisit our inequality:

-N(0, 0, x) ≤ N(x, 0, 0) + N(0, x, 1)

-This only depends on the fact that if an item would pass the test on the left, then it would necessarily have passed one of the tests on the right.
-As long as the three properties are static, this must be true.
-But if they are allowed to "squirm around" _in the midst of conducting these three tests_, then nothing forces this logic to hold.
-In particular, if the remaining two properties can somehow change after the first has been measured, then our inequality can break.
-For this to happen in our scenario, the second particle would have to "know" that the first particle has been measured.

-But here’s the catch: the two measurements are happening at a great distance from each other and nearly simultaneously.
-For the second particle to adjust its property in response to the first, information would have to travel faster than the speed of light—a violation of the principle of locality.

-Einstein, in the famous [1935 EPR paper](https://cds.cern.ch/record/405662/files/PhysRev.47.777.pdf), realized that quantum mechanics implied this kind of seemingly faster-than-light “signaling.”
-Either that, or particles don't have well-defined properties prior to measurement.
-He could not countenance either possibility, so his attempted conclusion was that particles must have hidden variables — some unseen properties determining their behavior — that quantum mechanics doesn’t account for.
-This would preserve both realism (the idea that properties have definite values) and locality (the idea that nothing travels faster than light) — or so he thought.

-## Bell’s Contribution

-In 1964, John Bell proposed a way to test whether such hidden variables exist.
-He showed that any “local realist” hidden variable theory—where properties are well-defined and information doesn’t travel faster than light—must satisfy certain inequalities.
-Experiments by Alain Aspect and others in the 1980s tested Bell’s inequalities and found they were violated.
+Now suppose that instead of measuring the properties of all particles in your collection at once, you draw them one at a time and measure all three properties on each, tallying whether they fall into each of the three "buckets" (terms) in our inequality.
+Some will fall into none, some will fall in one, and some will fall in two.
+But at all times, the inequality will hold — because, again, any time an item falls in the left bucket, it must _also_ fall in one of the two right buckets.

+Now let's constrain it further, and say that for each particle, we can only measure _two_ of its properties, ignoring the third.
+What happens?
+Well now, for each item we can only increase the tally for at most one of the buckets, corresponding to the two properties we measured.
+Therefore, the inequality will not necessarily hold at all times: for example, we might increment `N(0, 0, x)` without having enough information to increment the others.
+Yet if we repeat this process enough times, it ought to hold in the long run, as long as we sample each of the three pairs of properties equally.
+Why?
+Because then we're effectively just estimating the true tallies for each of the buckets amongst our population.

+Is there a way to "defeat" our test — that is, to make the inequality fail in the long run?
+Well, one way that could happen is if our sampling is biased in a way that correlates with our choices of measurement.
+Suppose a demon is messing with our sampling.
+If it knows that we're going to measure A and B, it could ensure that A=0 and B=0, thus growing the left count.
+If it knows we will measure B and C or A and C, it ensures that we get samples that do _not_ increment the buckets on the right.

+Okay, but are there any "weaker" ways to defeat the inequality?
+What if, after we measure the first chosen property, the particle _randomly_ changes the values of its other two properties.
+Would this work?
+No: it would be just as if we had drawn a different item to begin with.
+To actually break the inequality, the change in the other two properties would have to _depend_ on the result of the first measurement.

+What does this tell us?
+It tells us that _if_ these particles have well-defined values for the three properties in advance of being measured — even if they are allowed to "squirm around" during the process — then they cannot escape this inequality, _unless_ that "squirming" depends on either what _will be measured_ or what _has already been measured_.
+There's no way for the particles to use predetermined rules to defeat the inequality.

+## The quantum version

+The quantum version of this experiment requires some modifications.
+Before measuring the sampled particle, we will first split it into two identical copies.
+Whatever "predetermined rules" one has, so does the other, so that they always behave in exactly the same way.
+These represent our entangled particles.
+Now, we move them very far apart from each other, and instead of measuring two properties on a single particle, we measure one property on one of the particles and another property on the other.
+We still tally them as though they were measurements on a single item (representing their common state).
+In practice, the chosen properties are usually the spins (or polarizations) of the particles along various axes (which, according to QM, are _non-commuting observables_).
+The actual inequalities (called _Bell's Inequalities_) are not exactly the ones given above, but the details aren't important here.

+If our assumptions are correct, and the measurements are indeed being determined by some shared pre-existing state, then they cannot defeat our inequality.
+The only way to defeat it is if _after_ measuring one, the other one "squirms" in a way that _depends_ on the result of the first — but that's impossible, because it would require faster-than-light communication.
+And yet when we do this experiment, the inequality _is_ broken!
+This violation was first experimentally demonstrated by Alain Aspect and others in the 1980s.
 In 2022, Aspect and two others received the Nobel Prize for their groundbreaking work.

-The experiments typically involve properties like the spin or polarization of particles, measured at various angles.
-These are examples of non-commuting observables in quantum mechanics—quantities that cannot have well-defined values simultaneously under quantum rules.
-Until Bell’s work, it wasn’t clear whether quantum mechanics’ predictions about such observables could be reconciled with classical intuition.
+This means that Einstein was wrong: there is no possible local "hidden state" (or what we now call "hidden variables") that can account for these results.
+Therefore, the particles _cannot_ have definite states prior to measurement, and QM is not (necessarily) incomplete.
+Does this mean that locality is violated — that information is propagating faster than the speed of light?
+Not quite.
+It turns out that there is no way to communicate information using this process.
+Whatever is happening simply doesn't fit into our classical intuitions.
+It should be noted that there are theoretically other ways to wriggle out of this conclusion.
+For example, a principle called _superdeterminism_ says that something like a grand conspiracy really is true: your choice of detector settings is not free, but will always be magically correlated with the state of the particles somehow.
+Needless to say, this is not a popular hypothesis.

-## The Modern View
+## Implications

-The modern conclusion is that no local realist hidden variable theory can fully explain the observed violations of Bell’s inequalities.
-“Local” means that information cannot propagate faster than light, and “realist” means that properties have definite values prior to measurement.
-To reconcile the experimental results, one of these principles must be abandoned.

-The prevailing interpretation is that realism must go.
-While measuring one particle does seem to influence its entangled partner, no usable information is transmitted faster than light, so locality is preserved.
-Over the decades, further experiments and “no-go” theorems have closed potential loopholes in Bell’s argument, solidifying the conclusion that the classical idea of “reality” must be rethought.
+Imagine you are God, inventing the universe.
+Suppose you wanted it to be the case that the future is not fixed, but always indeterminate — and moreover, you want the inhabitants of your universe to be able to mathematically prove this (perhaps to fend off ennui).
+How would you do such a thing?
+It wouldn't be sufficient to give it classical physics with some randomness sprinkled in (e.g., a coin toss now and then to alter its behavior).
+That would provide the indeterminacy, but not the ability to prove it: the inhabitants would always wonder if there was actually a pattern that they just hadn't detected yet.
+It turns out that QM is probably the _simplest_ possible set of rules that allow for it, granting some other basic assumptions.

+This is an aspect of the whole thing that I find under-appreciated, but fascinating to ponder.